-Students must gain admission to the University of Charleston prior to
+must gain admission to the University of Charleston prior to applying for

-The clinical facilities and the number of faculty available limit the
+clinical facilities and the number of faculty available limit the number of

-applications will be reviewed using a point schedule that weighs GPAs, course work, and TEAS scores when qualified applicants exceed the number of students
+be reviewed using a point schedule that weighs GPAs, course work, and Test of

+Essential Academic Skills (TEAS) scores when qualified applicants exceed the

-Program occurs by application prior to the beginning of the
+into the BSN Program occurs by application prior to the beginning of the

 sophomore course sequence.
-Application information may be obtained from the HSCI Administrative
+Application information may be obtained from the

 - submit a copy of a UC Program Evaluation or